Conyer: Barge building

+Conyer was a centre of the barge-building industry on the north coast, and boat building flourished in the area throughout the 19th century, with a total of around 500 barges being constructed in Conyer during the period.

 In 1803, John Huggens built the earliest known barge was built in the area.

 John Bird (who was born 1832) is reputed to be the first of the barge builders to settle in Conyer.
 Records exist for a sailing barge built there in 1866, the year he began his work at the yard.
 The last of the many sailing barges was built at the Conyer yard in 1914, but repair works continued well into the 1930s, with several barge yachts built in the 1920s.

 Alfred Marconi (who took over John Bird's yard) built many different types of barge.
 Some continued to exist as house barges, well into the 1960s.

 The marina near the local pub/restaurant is still popular.

 Other notes

 Conyer and the surrounding area (mostly farms) is popular with walkers, either following the Saxon Shore Way along the Swale, or with various footpath links to Sittingbourne and Faversham.